-- If there is no current AFSA Rep, any AFSA member or the Admin officer may issue a call for elections.
+- If there is no current AFSA Rep, any AFSA member or the Management officer may issue a call for elections.

 - At posts where there are few AFSA members, the outgoing Rep may simply ask another member to take his/her place.

 - At other posts, the current Rep should call a meeting to elect a replacement.
 Depending on the situation at post a) Nominations and elections may be held at the same meeting. b) Nominations may be received by letter, phone, or email, the results posted for inspection, and the election held at a meeting. c) Nominations and debate might take place at one meeting, with the election at a later date.
 If the election is hotly contested, the balloting might be secret, but usually a show of hands is acceptable.

 - At very large or widely dispersed posts, the members may need more than one Rep. They may select someone from each agency (State, AID, USAGM, FAS, APHIS, FCS) to act just for that agency.
 In such a case there are, in effect, separate elections for each agency, and members vote only in the election for their agency.